GSA/notifications-api/docs/all.md

 3. use the same certificate for staging, demo, and production
 4. login to the login.gov partner app (https://portal.int.identitysandbox.gov)
 5. add the new certificate to the production version of Notify in the partner app (our partner app account has sandbox and production)
-6. Make a zen request for login.gov to push the new version of Notify (https://zendesk.login.gov)
+6. Make a Zendesk support request for login.gov to push the new version of Notify (https://zendesk.login.gov)
 7. Do not delete the old certificate, because you need things to keep working until you complete the transition.
 8. When you receive an email from login.gov that the app has been pushed successfully, restage notify on the staging tier
 9. If staging works, you can restage demo and production